 Marssonina Leaf Spot – Marssonina species typically cause large (up to 1/2 inch), irregularly shaped tan to dark brown lesions with purple margins on the lower surface of maple leaves.
 As the disease progresses, entire leaflets may turn brown and wither away leaving behind only the petiole attached to the stem.
 These fungi are often more damaging on young seedlings or transplants than established trees because they can quickly overwhelm a small leaf area.

-White Fungus on Maple Tree Leaves
+White Spots on Maple Tree Bark: Causes And Treatment Options

 White Spots on Japanese Maple Tree Leaves